MayamaTakeshi/unimrcp_experiments/README.md

 ./tmux_session.sh
 ```

-The above will open a tmux session and will start unimrcpserver and sngrep with MRCP parsing support.
+The above will open a tmux session as defined in tmux_session.yml and will start unimrcpserver and sngrep with MRCP parsing support.

 ## Testing with mrcp_client: